JayexDesigns/twitch-subathon-countdown/README.md

 <p>You can set the initial time of the timer by setting the hours, minutes and seconds to be added when the timer is created.</p>

 <h3>Other Values</h3>
-<p>Change the other values to set the amount of seconds that will be added for the suscriptions, donations...
+<p>Change the other values to set the amount of seconds that will be added for the subscriptions, donations...
 And the minimum donation amounts to trigger the countdown increase.</p>

 <h3>Add To OBS</h3>
 <p>To add it to OBS you just have to drag the "index.html" file to the sources section or add a browser source that points to the "index.html" file.</p>